LreeLenn/bookends/site/resources/templates/getting-started.md

 bookends.hydrate(Author, '[books=count]')
 ```

-Instead of an array of books for each author, you'll get back an object that looks like `{count: 2}`.
+Instead of an array of books for each author, you will get back an object that looks like `{count: 2}`.

 <div class="alert alert-danger">
 The aggregation does not take place in the database.
 In other words, the SQL that is invoked is <b>not</b> <code>select count(id) from books</code>.
 Instead all the books are returned from the database, and the counted after the fact.